lucidworks/solr-scale-tk/README.md

 ```
 The demo command performs the following tasks in order:
 1. Provisions one m3.medium instance in EC2
-2. Sets up the meta node (SiLK, RabbitMQ, etc)
-3. Configures one ZooKeeper server
+2. Configures one ZooKeeper server
-4. Launches two Solr nodes in cloud mode (ports 8984 and 8985)
+3. Launches two Solr nodes in cloud mode (ports 8984 and 8985)
-5. Creates a new collection named "demo" in SolrCloud; 1 shards, replication factor of 2
+4. Creates a new collection named "demo" in SolrCloud; 1 shards, replication factor of 2
-6. Indexes 10,000 synthetic documents in the demo collection
+5. Indexes 10,000 synthetic documents in the demo collection

 After verifying this works for you, take a moment to navigate to the Solr admin console and issue some queries against the collection.
 You can also go to the Solr admin console for the Solr instance that Logstash4Solr is using to index log messages from your SolrCloud nodes.
 After experimenting with the demo cluster, terminate the EC2 instance by doing:
 ```